Bo0sted/phasmophobia-stopwatch-timer/README.md

 - This project uses libuiohook, which is dependent on the [X11 protocol](https://is.gd/GhPqpn).
 As a result, your Linux installation must either be running X11 as its display protocol or running Wayland with an X11 compatibility layer on top of it like [Xwayland](https://wiki.archlinux.org/title/Wayland)
   **- Forcing this app to run under Wayland alone without any compatiblity will either prevent the app from launching all together or hotkeys will 100% not work thus rendering the app useless.**

-### Understanding the need for internet connectivity
+# License
+This project is licensed under the GNU General Public License version 3.0 (GPL‑3.0).
+It is a copyleft license that ensures the software remains free and open for all users.

+Key terms of GPL‑3.0:

+    You are free to use, copy, modify, and distribute the software for any purpose, including commercial use.

+    If you distribute the software in modified form or as a compiled binary, you must also provide the complete corresponding source code.

+    Any distributed version, modified or unmodified, must remain under the GPL‑3.0 license.
+You cannot relicense it under a proprietary or more restrictive license.

+    Contributors grant a patent license for any patents that their contributions might cover.

+    The license includes an anti‑tivoization clause, which means that if the software is distributed on hardware that restricts modification, you must still allow users to install and run modified versions.

+    Additional restrictions that limit the rights granted by GPL‑3.0 cannot be applied.

+The full text of the license is available here: https://www.gnu.org/licenses/gpl-3.0.en.html

+By contributing to this project, you agree that your contributions will be licensed under GPL‑3.0.
+For more details, see the full license text here: https://www.gnu.org/licenses/gpl-3.0.en.html

+### Transparency about remote capabilities
-If an internet connection is available, the stopwatch will attempt to connect at startup for two specific reasons:
+When launching the app (and a period of 2 hours has passed since last connection), if an internet connection is available, the stopwatch will attempt exactly two network requests:
-- First connection is to Github.com, and it checks the [version](https://github.com/Bo0sted/CrossplatformStopwatch/blob/master/version/version) file for the "official" version of this app.
+- First connection is to this website, github.com, and it checks the [version](https://github.com/Bo0sted/CrossplatformStopwatch/blob/master/version/version) file for the "official" version of this app.
 - Next connection is to my humble [worker](https://workers.cloudflare.com/) server that collects a generic and anonymous log about your system.
   - The log consists of:
     - The name of your operating system.
 If you run Linux, this will probably include the name of your distro.